0xSultan/0xSultan.github.io/_posts/DFIR/2024-09-16-Xintra-Crash-Dump-Analysis.md

 Although the malicious .NET assembly was loaded reflectively, it was unable to execute its malicious code and an exception was generated.

-Dumping all exceptions with command `!!netext.wdae`, got an exception type `System.BadImageFormatException` that was thrown preventing the DLL from running successfully and the field `_innerException` contains the reason of the exception.
+Dumping all exceptions with command `!netext.wdae`, got an exception type `System.BadImageFormatException` that was thrown preventing the DLL from running successfully and the field `_innerException` contains the reason of the exception.

  <img src="/assets/images/dfir/xintra_crash_dump/image35.png" style="display: block; margin: 0 auto"/>